michaelKurowski/space-radar/README.md

 # About
-Mini project to play with some things.
+Mini project that serves as playground for TypeScript features.

 Finds potential danmgerous celestial objects that may hit Earth via NASA API.
 # Starting dev mode